-Just contact our Customer Success Team at email@example.com or use the LiveChat service on our website.
-We will be more than happy to schedule a call and discuss how STATSCORE’s services can help your organisation!
+Just contact our Customer Success Team at email@example.com.
+We will be more than happy to schedule a call and discuss how STATSCORE’s services can help your organization!

 Sign up for our weekly BETTING INDUSTRY REVIEW to stay updated with the latest trends and key developments in the world of sports data and betting.
 You can do it by filling the form below.

 Pursuant to Article 13.1–13.2 of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (“GDPR”), we would like to inform you as follows:

 1) STATSCORE Sp. z o.o. with its registered office in Katowice 40-012 at ul.
 Dworcowa 2 is the controller of your personal data.

 2) Your personal data will be processed for the purposes of the product trial process – in accordance with Article 6.1(a)–(b) of the GDPR.